GoogleCloudPlatform/run-gmp-sidecar/README.md

 gcloud services enable cloudbuild.googleapis.com --quiet
 ```

-The bundled configuration file for Cloud Build (`cloudbuild.yaml`) requires a new servcie account with the following roles or stronger:
+The bundled configuration file for Cloud Build (`cloudbuild.yaml`) requires a new service account with the following roles or stronger:

 * `roles/iam.serviceAccountUser`
 * `roles/storage.objectViewer`